 Please direct general fellowship enquiries to Vuyiwe Bathaka.

-This is a two year fellowship administered in collaboration between the departments of neurosurgery and critical care.
-Prospective candidates over two years will be expected to complete rotations between neurosurgical, general surgical and medical intensive care units.
+This is a two-year fellowship administered in collaboration between the departments of neurosurgery and critical care.
+Over two years prospective candidates are expected to complete rotations between neurosurgical, general surgical and medical intensive care units.
 Candidates are expected to register for a Master of Philosophy (MPhil) degree in critical care and write the Certificate in Critical Care of the Colleges of Neurosurgery of South Africa.

-This fellowship is administered by Professor Ivan Joubert and Professor Patrick Semple.
+Fellowship administrators: Professor Ivan Joubert and Professor Patrick Semple

 Paediatric Neurosurgery, Paediatric Neurocritical Care, Intraoperative Neurophysiology

-A 1-2 year fellowship program is offered in the only dedicated paediatric neurosurgery service in the country, based at Red Cross Children’s Hospital.
-The program covers all aspects of paediatric neurosurgery – neuro-oncology, epilepsy and functional, dysraphism, craniofacial, congenital, hydrocephalus, etc.
+This 1-2 year fellowship program is offered at the Red Cross Children’s Hospital - the only dedicated paediatric neurosurgery service in South Africa.
+The program covers all aspects of paediatric neurosurgery, such as neuro-oncology, epilepsy and functional, dysraphism, craniofacial, congenital, hydrocephalus.

 In addition, the program covers advanced neurocritical care, which includes microdialysis, continuous EEG, brain oxygenation and CBF, high frequency data capture.

-The unit also established a training program in intraoperative neurophysiology, having introduced it in 2009.
+There is also a training program in intraoperative neurophysiology.

 Candidates are expected to complete a MPhil or MSc Neuroscience.
 The program is strongly connected with the Neuroscience Institute of the University of Cape Town and is supported by neuroscience Masters and PhD students.